EyadAbdullah/gradle-repository-manager/README.md

         snapshotsOnly = false
         // sets if the repo should only retrieve dependencies with snapshot versions. default false releasesOnly = false
+        // indicates if the repo requires authentication.
+When true, it will throw an exception if no credentials were found. default true requireAuthentication = false
     }
     // makes local maven repository available. default inactive mavenLocal()